Collaborative learning: Classroom

 Often, collaborative learning is used as an umbrella term for a variety of approaches in education that involve joint intellectual effort by students or students and teachers by engaging individuals in interdependent learning activities.
 Many have found this to be beneficial in helping students learn effectively and efficiently than if the students were to learn independently.
 Some positive results from collaborative learning activities are students are able to learn more material by engaging with one another and making sure everyone understands, students retain more information from thoughtful discussion, and students have a more positive attitude about learning and each other by working together.

 Encouraging collaborative learning may also help improve the learning environment in higher education.
 Kenneth Bruffee performed a theoretical analysis on the state of higher education in America.
 Bruffee aimed to redefine collaborative learning in academia.
 Simply including more interdependent activities will help the students become more engaged and thoughtful learners, but teaching them that obtaining knowledge is a communal activity itself.

 When compared to more traditional methods where students non-interactively receive information from a teacher, cooperative, problem-based learning demonstrated improvement of student engagement and retention of classroom material.
 Additionally, academic achievement and student retention within classrooms are increased.
 A meta-analysis comparing small-group work to individual work in K-12 and college classrooms also found that students working in small groups achieved significantly more than students working individually, and optimal groups for learning tended to be three- to four-member teams with lower-ability students working best in mixed groups and medium-ability students doing best in homogeneous groups.
 For higher-ability students, group ability levels made no difference.

 In more than 40 studies of elementary, middle, and high school English classrooms, discussion-based practices improved comprehension of the text and critical-thinking skills for students across ethnic and socioeconomic backgrounds.
 Even discussions lasting as briefly as ten minutes with three participants improved perceived understanding of key story events and characters.
+Improvement in students' understanding of course content has also been observed at universities.